 Meaning: to be in a mess

 “Oh!
 C’est terrible, je suis dans les choux“, meaning “oh that’s terrible, I’m in trouble!”
 The English equivalent would be “up the creek without a paddle”.
+If you want a stronger way to say “être dans les choux“, you can find more French curse words here.

 3. Les carottes sont cuites